Hjem

 Seminar on self-selected topic (MAT930)

-The seminar on a self-chosen topic is an optional element in the dissemination part of the PhD study plan (part 2).
-It is rewarded 1 credit under the course code MAT930.
-The seminar will be evaluated by a committee of two members of the permanent scientific staff at the department.
-The seminar is graded by the scale passed/failed.
+The seminar on a self-chosen topic is an optional component in the dissemination part of the PhD study plan (part 2) and is awarded 1 credit under the course code MAT930.
+It is evaluated by a committee of two scientific staff members from the department and graded on a pass/fail scale.

-Candidates who want to give a seminar are welcome to submit the proposal for a topic three weeks in advance of the proposed date for the seminar.
-The candidate and his/her main supervisor must schedule the seminar and the main supervisor is responsible for finding a committee.
-The seminar should be announced 2 weeks prior the seminar.
+Candidates wishing to give a seminar must submit their topic proposal three weeks before the proposed seminar date.
+The candidate and their main supervisor are responsible for scheduling the seminar and finding a committee.
+The seminar should be announced two weeks in advance.

-The candidate's talk should last 45 minutes.
+The candidate's presentations should last 45 minutes.
 The committee will have the opportunity to ask questions afterwards.

 Trial Lecture

-The trial lecuture is held after the thesis has been submitted and at least three weeks before the defence.
-The topic will be published to the candidate 10 working days (two weeks) ahead of the lecture date.
+The trial lecuture is held after the thesis submission and at least three weeks before the defence.
+The topic is given to the candidate 10 working days (two weeks) prior to the lecture date.

 The trial lecture is evaluated by a committee of three members of the department permanent scientific staff, where the comittee chair is the internal member of the PhD defence committee.
 The lecture has no course code, but will be evaluated passed or failed.